bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 in the program - one such example is a timeout in a hostcall that eventually faults; since timeouts cannot preempt hostcalls, the timeout may never be witnessed if the fault causes the host to never resume the Lucet instance.
+Additionally, `KillSwitch` easily interoperates with Lucet's instance suspend/resume machinery: suspending an instance is, from the instance's point of view, just a (possibly very long) hostcall.
+Termination of a suspended instance behaves like termination in any other hostcall, witnessed when the instance is resumed and the hostcall exits.

 In this chapter we will describe both a typical usage of `KillSwitch` as a mechanism to enforce execution time limits, and the implementation complexities